8483/notes/topics/networkingTools.md

 `cat etc/network/interfaces` - Shows the interfaces brought up after booting.

 `/etc/hosts` is used to simulate a domain for an IP address.
 Add `127.0.0.1 domain.com` to avoid typing the IP address.

+# tshark

+The terminal version of Wireshark, used for packet sniffing.

+# traceroute

+The asterisks you're seeing are servers that your packets are being routed through whom are timing out (5.0+ seconds) and so traceroute defaults to printing the \*.